 Special Feature: The Mesh deformer

 The Mesh deformer is an old development that came to live a couple of years ago.
-But the project has never been going public in Second Life.
+But the project has never been gone public in Second Life.
 However we keep basic support for the Mesh deformer available, because other compatible online worlds might possibly support the Mesh deformer.

 Step 2b (optional): Change Gender